 NOTE: For exact details of how income or loss from house property is calculated, refer to this blog post.
 Also, if you own more than one house property, you will need to use ITR-2 and not ITR-1.

-– Income from other sources (i.e. interest income from bank deposits and fixed deposits, and income from part-time profession)
+– Income from other sources (i.e. interest income from savings accounts, fixed deposits and/or part-time profession)

-Any income earned by you via interest on bank deposits and Fixed Deposits (FDs) needs to be declared in Row B3 as “Income from other sources”, and any tax deducted by the bank on this income needs to be declared in SCH TDS2 table (more on this later).
+Any income earned by you via interest on your savings accounts and Fixed Deposits (FDs) needs to be declared in Row B3 as “Income from other sources”, and any tax deducted by the bank on this income needs to be declared in SCH TDS2 table (more on this later).

 You will get the necessary details from the Form 16A(s) which the bank(s) will send to you at the end of the Financial Year.
 You can also get these details from your Form 26AS.